The Integrated Pilot Education – Multiple Bases and Trans-European Training

 • Communication

-When the student has passed all 13 exams, she/he holds what is referred to as a frozen ATPL.
-This means that the student has passed the theoretical exams that will make her/him qualified to become a captain later in her/his career.
-What is needed – in addition to more flight training and a commercial certificate – is experience in a large aircraft.
-However, three to five years down the line, the first students will be ready to be upgraded to captain in their airline.
+When you have passed all 13 exams, you will hold what is called a frozen ATPL.
+This means that you have passed the theoretical exams that qualify you to become a captain later in your career.
+What is required – besides more flight training and a commercial pilot license (CPL) – is experience in a large aircraft.
+But after about three to four years, you will be ready to upgrade to captain at an airline.

 IFR training

-IFR training means flight training with no visual reference to the ground.
-Students fly in rain, in misty conditions and into and over clouds with zero visibility.
-This part of the training is done in the P2006T aircraft and in the corresponding P2006T FNPT II simulator.
+IFR training means flying without visual reference to the ground.
+You will fly in rain, fog, and inside as well as above clouds where visibility is zero.
+You have already obtained your GEN radio certificate, which qualifies you to operate the aircraft radio under instrument flying.
+This part of the training takes place in the P2006T aircraft and in the corresponding simulator, the P2006T FNPT II.
 You will fly 57 hours in the aircraft and 25 hours in the simulator.
-The IFR training is split up into three blocks of aircraft training and two blocks of simulator training.
-As a consequence, your training will switch between aircraft, simulator, aircraft, simulator and back to aircraft.
-The IFR training is completed with a MEIR skill test.
-This flight exam provides you with the right to fly multi-engine aircraft in instrument conditions.
+IFR training is divided into three blocks of flight training and two blocks of simulator training.
+The training alternates between aircraft, simulator, aircraft, simulator, and back to aircraft.
+IFR training concludes with an MEIR skill test.
+This test gives you the right to fly multi-engine aircraft under instrument conditions.

 CPL training

-Next is CPL training, and you are back in the same aircraft in which you just passed the MEIR skill test – the P2006T.
-You now have 57 hours of flying experience and 25 hours of simulator experience, and you know the aircraft very well.
-Now it is time to go back to visual flying.
-You will spend five hours training visual flights, and this time you will focus on becoming a commercial pilot, which means that you have to handle the (imaginative) presence of passengers.
-Passengers must be briefed – also in case of emergencies, which are a large part in this phase of training.
-The CPL training is concluded with a CPL skill test.
-The CPL skill test provides you with a CPL certificate, which is a commercial pilot certificate.
-You have now passed your final flying exam, but you need further training to comply with the hour requirements.
+Afterwards, it is time for CPL training, and you return to the same aircraft in which you just passed the MEIR test – the P2006T.
+At this point, you have 57 hours of flight experience and 25 hours of simulator experience, and you know the aircraft quite well.
+Now it is time to return to visual flying.
+You will spend five hours training visual flying, but this time with a focus on becoming a commercial pilot.
+That means you will need to manage the (fictional) presence of passengers.
+Passengers must be informed – also in emergency situations – which is a major part of the training in this module.
+The CPL training concludes with a CPL skills test.
+Passing this test gives you a CPL (Commercial Pilot License).
+You will then have completed your final flight exam, but you will still need additional training to meet the required flight hours.

 UPRT

-The final part of this module is the UPRT training.
-The aircraft used is the military aerobatic trainer Zlin-242.
-Now it is time for the biggest and wildest roller-coaster ride of your life.
-You will fly with an aerobatic instructor who will take you through your passes.
-First, the instructor will demonstrate the maneuvers, then instruct you, and finally monitor you doing it yourself.
-You will experience several fully developed spins during which your aircraft will spin around its own body at a rate of approximately 420 degrees per second while being in a very steep dive.
-You will see more than 1,500’ (which is equivalent to half a kilometer of height) disappear in about 10 seconds, and most importantly, you will be able to get the aircraft out of that situation and back to normal flying.
+The final part of this module consists of UPRT training.
+The aircraft used is a Bellanca 8KCAB Decathlon.
+Now it’s time for the biggest and wildest rollercoaster ride of your life.
+You will fly together with an aerobatics instructor who guides you through all the critical maneuvers.
+First, the instructor demonstrates the maneuvers, then instructs you through them, and finally observes while you perform them yourself.
+You will experience several fully developed spins, where the aircraft rotates around its own axis at about 420 degrees per second while in a very steep dive.
+You will see more than 500 meters disappear in about 10 seconds, and most importantly – you will learn how to recover the aircraft from this situation and return it to normal flight.

 You have now completed all the flight training in small aircraft, and time has come to move to large jet aircraft.
 The APS MCC course is spectacular.
 APS MCC is short for Airline Pilot Standard Multi-Crew Cooperation course.
 The aim of the course is to train you so that you reach a level at which you can enter directly into a type rating of any jet or turbine aircraft and start working as a first officer.